 Shared parental leave

-As my colleague, James has written previously, shared parental leave (SPL) is a great way to achieve more equality not only in the workplace but at home.
+Shared parental leave (SPL) is a great way to achieve more equality not only in the workplace but at home.

 We made the decision to share parental leave in 2018 – and it was one of the happiest times in my life.
 Not only did I get the chance to be part of a crucial period of my daughter’s early development, but it meant my wife could continue her career in the comforting knowledge that her daughter was in safe hands at home.